Elizabeth Gillies: 2014–2019: Mainstream transition and Dynasty

-2015–present: Further acting

 In 2015, Gillies was cast as Heather in the remake of Vacation.
 The film received a wide release on July 29, 2015.
 She was then cast in the comedy series Sex & Drugs & Rock & Roll as Gigi, an aspiring singer and daughter of a former rock star named Johnny Rock (portrayed by the show's creator, Denis Leary).
 The show premiered on July 16, 2015, to mixed reviews, but Gillies' performance as Gigi was well received.
 On September 9, 2016, FX declined to renew the show for a third season, effectively canceling the series.

 In 2017, Gillies was cast as Fallon Carrington in The CW television series Dynasty, a reboot of the 1980s series of the same name.
 After Nicollette Sheridan left the role of Fallon's mother, Alexis Carrington, near the end of the second season, Gillies began playing the character temporarily, as well as continuing to portray Fallon.

 In 2018, Gillies starred in the dark-comedy thriller film Arizona as Kelsey.
 It was first premiered at the 2018 Sundance Film Festival, and later attained a theatrical release, as well as being released direct-to-video.

-In 2019, Gillies, alongside Matt Bennett, made a surprise appearance during the November 19 show of her Victorious co-star Grande's Sweetener World Tour in Atlanta, in which Grande and Bennett performed "I Think You're Swell", while Grande and Gillies performed "Give It Up", both songs from Victorious.
-In 2020, during the COVID-19 pandemic, Gillies collaborated with Seth MacFarlane on a series of songs, eight in total, on a playlist entitled, Songs from Home on Spotify.
-In 2021, it was announced Gillies would voice the titular character in the upcoming superhero feature Catwoman: Hunted.
+The following year, Gillies, alongside Matt Bennett, made a surprise appearance during the November 19 show of her Victorious co-star Grande's Sweetener World Tour in Atlanta, in which Grande and Bennett performed "I Think You're Swell", while Grande and Gillies performed "Give It Up", both songs from Victorious.

+2020–present: Return to music and stage

+In 2020, during the COVID-19 pandemic, Gillies collaborated with Seth MacFarlane on a series of songs, eight in total, on an extended play entitled Songs from Home released in 2021.
+Also in 2021, it was announced Gillies would voice the titular character in the 2022 superhero feature Catwoman: Hunted.

+In 2023, Gillies released her debut studio album with Seth MacFarlane, titled We Wish You the Merriest.
+In February 2025, Gillies began starring as Audrey opposite Milo Manheim as Seymour in the long-running Off-Broadway revival of Little Shop of Horrors.
+Her run is set to end in July 2025 opposite Graham Phillips as Seymour.

 Personal life

-On August 8, 2020, Gillies married American music producer Michael Corcoran at a private ceremony in Chesterfield Township, New Jersey.
+Gillies met American music producer Michael Corcoran on the set of the Nickelodeon show Victorious, when she was 16 and he was 36.
+Corcoran co-wrote and produced the songs that Gillies sang on the show.
+The pair began dating in late 2012, when she was 19.
+On August 8, 2020, Gillies married Corcoran at a private ceremony in Chesterfield Township, New Jersey.
 They reside in Atlanta, Georgia.